meepzh/parse-server-mailgun-adapter-template/README.md

       verificationSubject: 'Please verify your e-mail for %appname%',
       // Verification email body
       verificationBody: 'Hi,\n\nYou are being asked to confirm the e-mail address %email% with %appname%\n\nClick here to confirm it:\n%link%',
+      //OPTIONAL (will send HTML version of email):
+      verificationBodyHTML: "<!DOCTYPE html><html xmlns=http://www.w3.org/1999/xhtml>........",
       // Password reset email subject
       passwordResetSubject: 'Password Reset Request for %appname%',
       // Password reset email body
-      passwordResetBody: 'Hi,\n\nYou requested a password reset for %appname%.\n\nClick here to reset it:\n%link%' }
+      passwordResetBody: 'Hi,\n\nYou requested a password reset for %appname%.\n\nClick here to reset it:\n%link%',
+      //OPTIONAL (will send HTML version of email):
+      passwordResetBodyHTML: "<!DOCTYPE html><html xmlns=http://www.w3.org/1999/xhtml>........"
     }
+  }
   ...
 });
 ```

+## HTML Emails

+If you provide `verificationBodyHTML` or `passwordResetBodyHTML` the email will be sent out as HTML.
+You still need to include the default text as a fallback.

 ## Variables